citrez/autoIG/README.md

 There is documentation in the DBML.
 Comments on the code.
 ## Getting started
-start grafana with `./bin/grafana-server web ` in the grafana repo Start a local server on port 8000 using `python3 -m http.server` in the tmp folder.
+start grafana with `./bin/grafana-server web ` in the grafana repo Start a local server on port 8000 using `python3 -m http.server` in the autoIG folder.
 TODO: Make this in root dir
-Start mlflow using `mlflow ui` command
+Start mlflow using `mlflow ui` command in grafana, connect to mysql with root user

 ### Reference